OpenTreeOfLife/opentree/README.md

 mockup
 : JAR's hand-written html that mock up the design of the site.

+smasher
+: construction of synthetic taxonomy.
+See https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-Taxonomy for details

 webapp/controllers
 : python code executed by web2py when a URL is successfully mapped to a controller.

 webapp/modules
-: python code that can be imported and used by the web app, but is not exposed as controller
+: python code that can be imported and used by the webpp, but is not exposed as controller

 webapp/models
 : code that describes the database structure used by the web app